XatMassacrE/XatMassacrE.github.io/README.md

-This is a personal website
+# This is a personal website

+## there are some small projects